 27.3.10.8.5 Encoding and modulation

-In each 20 MHz band, the bits in the Common field shall have CRC and tail bits appended and then be BCC encoded at rate R = 1/2.
-The CRC bits are computed as described in 27.3.10.7.3 (CRC computation).
+The bits in the Common field of each HE-SIG-B content channel shall be BCC encoded at rate R = 1/2.

-In the User Specific field, in any 20 MHz band, each User Block field shall have CRC and tail bits appended and then be BCC encoded at rate R = 1/2.
-If the number of User fields in the HE-SIG-B content channel is odd, CRC and tail bits are added after the last User field, which is not grouped.
+In the User Specific field, each User Block field of each HE-SIG-B content channel shall be BCC encoded at rate R = 1/2.
+If the number of User fields in an HE-SIG-B content channel is odd, CRC and tail bits are added after the last User field, which is not grouped.